scarv/eliminate/README.md

 - Enter `extern/ibex-demo-system/` and follow the instructions of `README.md` to
   - install all the required tools and packages;
-  - build the software (i.e., our micro-benchmarks);
+  - build the software (i.e., the micro-benchmarks);
   -  a) FPGA-option: build FPGA bitstream + program FPGA + load application;

      or